meetkabeershah/meetkabeershah.github.io/_posts/2016-1-1-install-git-windows10.md

 title: Setting up `git` on Windows
 ---

-[DevOps](https://en.wikipedia.org/wiki/DevOps) engineers who not only code but also take care of cofigurations know that **system administration** is ~little~ more ~painful~ than developing.
+[DevOps](https://en.wikipedia.org/wiki/DevOps) engineers who not only code but also take care of cofigurations know that **system administration** is <s>little</s> more <s>painful</s> than developing.
 I remember [configuring an ASP.NET MVC 5 website](http://xameeramir.github.io/site-pre-requisites/) on a [Google compute engine](https://cloud.google.com/compute/) instance running Windows server 2012 R2.

 It was little painful, so I always prefer using [*check-lists*](http://atulgawande.com/book/the-checklist-manifesto/) and [*cheatsheets*](http://xameeramir.github.io/seo-cheat-sheet/).
 One can refer back to them for later use.